Precipitation

 a) Warm Front Precipitation

-• Happens when a warm air mass moves over a colder air mass, gradually lifting and cooling, forming clouds and steady precipitation.
+• It happens when a warm air mass moves over a colder air mass, gradually lifting and cooling, forming clouds and steady precipitation.

 • Example: Light rain before a warm front passes.